A Restaurant with an Ethos – Cub, Hoxton:

 And of course, starting with a tiny glass of Krug Grande Cuvee with a water jelly wasn’t a bad opener.

 Next, a rather more substantial dish of brined fennel served with crab apple, green juniper oil and nigella seed.
 This was paired with a dandelion infused Belvedere vodka with foraged pineapple weed and conference pear garnish.
-I’m a new convert to the wonders of brined vegetables, so I shall be trying to brine my own fennel at home, though I suspect I’ll skip the green juniper oil;)
+I’m a new convert to the gastronomic wonders of brined vegetables, so I shall be trying to brine my own fennel at home, though I suspect I’ll skip the green juniper oil;)

-Everyone’s favourite dish, a small cup of umami-rich broth made from kelp and fungus, served with bread from a local baker in Hackney and homemade aged butter.
+Everyone’s favourite dish, a small cup of umami-rich broth made from kelp and fungus, was served with bread from a local baker in Hackney and homemade aged butter.